 Train for Skill, Hire for Fit

-Since Natasha’s focus is human resources, she’s in a great position to speak to the culture at Farber.
+Since Natasha’s focus is on Farber’s people and culture, she’s in a great position to speak to the culture at the firm.
 “The people are fantastic here, which you can see in the working relationships among staff and partners.
 I think what characterizes us is that our work relationships are honest, open, and transparent.”
 She points, as evidence, to the fact that people tend to stay at Farber a very long time, and that even those who leave sometimes come back.
 “Our ‘boomerang club’ confirms the fact that the grass is not always greener on the other side.
 People miss being here.”

 Of course, maintaining the culture has a lot to do with how we recruit, she points out.
 “I’m a big believer in training for skill but hiring for fit and culture.
 We can certainly train people for the job, but everyone needs to be happy and happy to be here.”
 So far, so good, Natasha!